Julius170/learn-tutorials/celo/how-to-create-and-test-contract-calls-on-hardhat.md

     return ("'%b' : '%i' was payed by '%s'", is_payed, name, value) }
 ```
-The three function created are sample function to copy a real scenerio of calling different types of functions from a contract
+The three functions created are sample functions to copy a real scenario of calling different types of functions from a contract
 Note: ***Alternatively, When creating contract calls you can also use the keyword `Interface` to initialize the calling contract.
 To know more about the interface Keyword and other Basic Solidity Data Types click here***.

 ### The Caller Contract ***TestContract.sol***:

-The second contract being the caller function `TestContract.sol` will be the testing contract that will make the contract calls to the  `StudentIntro.sol` contract.
+The second contract is the caller function `TestContract.sol` will be the testing contract that will make the contract calls to the  `StudentIntro.sol` contract.
 The contract will also have three different functions to call the three different functions from the first contract `StudentIntro.sol`.

-Note: ***When cdereating a contract calling function the first inpu t in the function will be the deployed contract address of the calling contract. followed by the name of the function in the contractg you wanr to call***.
+Note: ***When creating a contract calling function the first input in the function will be the deployed contract address of the calling contract. followed by the name of the function in the contract you want to call***.
 * The first function will be calling call the function `Studentdetails` from the `StudentIntro` contract.

 ```solidity